openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course.rst

 ***************************

 You and other Publisher users can add a comment to a course at any time.
-When you add a comment, Publisher sends an email notification that includes the comment to the PC for the course.
+When you add a comment, the comment is visible to anyone who views the course page.
+Additionally, Publisher sends an email notification that includes the comment to the PC for the course.

 To add a comment to a course, follow these steps.